Mathematics: Instructor of Mathematics

 I'm looking forward to working with you and your mathematics questions this quarter.
 I'm available to help students this quarter when my office door is open and also during the times I will be staffing the Math Center.
 Please drop in and bring your questions.
 Don't be a stranger.
 I want to help you to be successful in mathematics and in your career and life goals.
 Also, watch for Study Sessions I will be holding this quarter, come in and get extra help - free!.

-Winter Quarter Office Hour is 10:30AM MWF, 8:30AM TTh or by appointment
+Winter Quarter Office Hour is 8:30AM daily or by appointment

 9:30 AM Statistics (Math 146 A)